A density bound for triangle-free $4$-critical graphs: Triangles in -Ore graphs

-Therefore we can assume that $T^{3}(H_{1}) = 2$.
+Therefore we may assume that $T^{3}(H_{1}) = 2$.
 Then by Lemma \ref{K4e}, either $H_{1} =M$ or $G$ contains two vertex-disjoint kites.
 If $H_{1}-x-y$ contains a kite, then there are two vertex-disjoint kites in $G$, and hence $G^{v}$ contains a kite, satisfying (ii).
-Thus $H_{1}=M$, and $T^{3}(H_{1}-xy) =2$.
-Then if we split $z_{1}$, observe we have $T^{3}(G^{v}) \geq 3$ (thus (i) holds), and if we split $z_{2}$, we have a kite in $G^{v}$ (and so (ii) holds).
-If $v$ is incident to $z_{2}$ in $H_{2}^{z}$, then observe that any split of $v$ results in a triangle, and hence $T^{3}(G^{v}) \geq 3$ and (i) holds.
-Thus $v$ is a vertex in $H_{2}^{z}$ incident to a spar of the kite.
+Thus we may assume that $H_{1}=M$, and so $T^{3}(H_{1}-xy) =2$.
+If $v = z_{1}$, observe we have $T^{3}(G^{v}) \geq 3$ (thus (i) holds), and if we split $z_{2}$, we have a kite in $G^{v}$ (and so (ii) holds).
+If $v$ is adjacent to $z_{2}$ in $H_{2}^{z}$, then observe that any split of $v$ results in a triangle in $(H_2^z)^v$, and hence $T^{3}(G^{v}) \geq 3$ and (i) holds.
+Thus we may assume that $v$ is a vertex in $H_{2}^{z}$ incident to a spar of the kite.
 By the same arguments as the case when $T^{3}(H_{1}) =3$, the only split of such a vertex that does not leave a triangle results in, up to relabelling, $v_{1}$ having degree one and being incident to a foundational edge in $G$.
 But then (iii) holds, as desired. \\ \textbf{Case 3: $T^{3}(H_{1}) =2$.} \\ By the previous cases, we may assume that $H_{2} \neq K_{4}$.
 Thus $T^{3}(H_{2}) \geq 2$.
-By Lemma \ref{K4e}, either $H_{1} = M$ or $H_{1}$ contains two vertex-disjoint kites.
+Recall that since $T^3(G) = 3$, by Proposition \ref{cliqueboundinequality} it follows that $T^3(H_2) \in \{2,3\}$.
+Moreover, by Lemma \ref{K4e} either $H_{1} = M$ or $H_{1}$ contains two vertex-disjoint kites.
 In either case, there is a kite subgraph in $H_{1}-xy$.
 Let $L$ be such a subgraph.
-Then $v \in V(L)$, as otherwise $G^{v}$ contains a kite subgraph, satisfying (ii).
+Then we may assume that $v \in V(L)$, as otherwise $G^{v}$ contains a kite subgraph, satisfying (ii).

 First suppose that $T^{3}(H_{2}) = 3$.
 If we split $v$ and there is still a triangle left in $H_{1}^{v}-xy$, then as $T^{3}(H_{2}-z) \geq 2$, we have $T^{3}(G^{v}) \geq 3$.
 Hence (i) holds.
-Therefore if we split $v$, there is no triangle left in $H_{1}^{v}-xy$, and by the same arguments as in previous cases, this implies that $v$ is incident to the spar of $L$, and we split $v$ in such a way that up to relabelling $v_{1}$ is incident to the spar of the kite and has degree one in $G^{v}$.
-Further, the spar of $L$ is foundational, satisfying (iii); otherwise, such a split satisfies at least one of (i) and (ii).
+Therefore we may assume that there is no triangle in $H_{1}^{v}-xy$, as otherwise we are done.
+By the same arguments as in previous cases, this implies that $v$ is incident to the spar of $L$, and we split $v$ in such a way that up to relabelling $v_{1}$ is incident to the spar of the $L$ and $v_1$ has degree one in $G^{v}$.
+Further, the spar of $L$ is foundational, satisfying (iii); otherwise, the split of $v$ satisfies at least one of (i) and (ii).